ssh-mitm/ssh-mitm/doc/advanced-usage.rst

 Transparent proxy
 -----------------

-To intercept ssh sessions, where the destination is not known, ssh-mitm proxy server can run in transparent mode, which uses the TProxy kernel feature from Linux.
+To intercept ssh sessions, where the destination is not known, SSH-MITM can run in transparent mode, which uses the TProxy kernel feature from Linux.

 Transparent proxying often involves "intercepting" traffic on a router.
 When redirecting packets to a local socket, the destination address will be rewritten to the routers address.

 To intercept ssh connections on a network, this is not acceptable.
-By using TProxy from the Linux Kernel, SSH-MITM proxy server can intercept ssh connections without losing the destination address.
+By using TProxy from the Linux Kernel, SSH-MITM can intercept ssh connections without losing the destination address.

 .. note::